Whip: Animal morphology

+Prehistoric morphology

+It has been proposed that ankylosaurids used its tail length, combined with its distinctive tail club, to unleash brutal whippings on its predators.

-It has been proposed that some sauropod dinosaurs could crack the ends of their tails like coach whips as a sound signal, as well as a form of defense against any attackers.
+In a similar manner, It has been proposed that some sauropod dinosaurs could crack the ends of their tails like coach whips as a sound signal, as well as a form of defense against any attackers.
 Newer, more sophisticated models, however, suggest that while the tails of some Diplodocid Dinosaurs could be used as whips, they likely would not have been able to break the sound barrier.

 In popular culture

-The whip is widely—if only situationally—portrayed across many avenues of popular culture.
+The whip is widely portrayed across many avenues of popular culture.
 Whips have appeared in many cartoons, television shows, video games (including a central role in the Castlevania franchise), and numerous feature films, ranging from the original Zorro (1919) to Raiders of the Lost Ark (1981) and Catwoman (2004).

 The popular investigative-entertainment program MythBusters tested the various capabilities of whips shown in the film Raiders of the Lost Ark during "The Busters of the Lost Myths" episode.
 With exact trained usage, the show demonstrated that it is possible to disarm a pistol-wielding opponent with a long whip strike.
 The episode also demonstrates that a wood log, with sufficient friction, could be used as an overhang to grapple with a whip, swing across a chasm and neatly disengage.
 Using a high-speed camera they were also able to verify that the tip of a whip can break the speed of sound.

 In the Sherlock Holmes series of stories by Sir Arthur Conan Doyle, Holmes occasionally carries a loaded hunting crop as his favorite weapon.
 (For example, see "The Adventure of the Six Napoleons".)
 Such crops were sold at one time.
 Loading refers to the practice of filling the shaft and head with heavy metal (e.g., steel, lead) to provide some heft.